MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

 > [!IMPORTANT]
 > Azure Cosmos DB for NoSQL materialized views are currently in preview.
 You can enable this feature by using the Azure portal.
 This preview is provided without a service-level agreement.
 At this time, we don't recommend that you use materialized views for production workloads.
 Certain features of this preview might not be supported or might have constrained capabilities.
 For more information, see the [supplemental terms of use for Microsoft Azure previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 Materialized views provide a powerful way to optimize query performance and simplify application logic by creating views of your data with a different partition key and/ or data model.
-This article describes how to create and enable materialized views as well as how to leverage their capabilities to handle cross-partition queries efficiently.
+This article describes how to create and enable materialized views and how to use them to handle cross-partition queries efficiently.

 ## Prerequisites